First Time User? Sign Up Now

 The major risk factor for breast cancer is advancing age.
 A 30-year-old woman has a 1 in 250 chance of being diagnosed with breast cancer in the next 10 years, whereas a 70-year-old woman has a 1 in 27 chance.

-Breast cancer incidence and mortality risk also vary on the basis of geography, culture, race, ethnicity, and socioeconomic status.
-Compared with other races, white women have a higher incidence of breast cancer that may be attributable, in part, to screening behavior.
-However, breast cancer incidence rates increased slightly in black women by 0.3% per year between 2005 and 2014, resulting in the convergence of rates in blacks with those in whites.[4,5]
+Breast cancer incidence and mortality also vary according to geography, culture, race, ethnicity, and socioeconomic status.
+White women have a higher incidence of breast cancer that may be attributable, in part, to screening behavior.
+However, breast cancer incidence rates in black women increased by 0.3% per year between 2005 and 2014, so that the rates in these two groups are now similar.[1,4]